 While staying with Grandma Jo it soon becomes apparent that Jett is angry about events that have happened over the past year.
 He acts out in a destructive way at his grandmother's house.
 While playing Monopoly, a game he hates, he throws the board on the floor in anger.
 When his grandma takes him to visit a very poor neighbour, Nelly who has no teeth and smells bad, he steals her glass paperweight.
 When they are going to paint his room purple, Jett deliberately drops Grandma Jo's treasured glass fish full of sea glass.

 In flashbacks, Jett reveals the events of the year that was supposed to be a fresh start for him and his mother.
 Jett falls in with a tough bad boy named Michael (Junior) Dawson.
 He becomes friends with Junior who is mean and a bully, because Jett knows that having a father in jail will seem cool to a boy like Junior.
-As Jett hangs around Junior he becomes involved in doing more things that are wrong such as swearing, skipping school, ordering pizzas in a teachers name, and stealing money at a classmate's birthday party.
+As Jett hangs around Junior, he becomes involved in doing more things that are wrong such as swearing, skipping school, ordering ten pizzas in a teachers name, and stealing money at a his classmate Colby McKenzie's birthday party.

 Then Jett learns Junior's terrible secret: his mother abandoned him due to Jett's violent father whom he now lives with in a shed at the back of his Aunt Cora's home.
-Aunt Cora's brother and Junior's Uncle Alf lives with her.
+Aunt Cora's brother and Junior's Uncle Alf also lives with her.
 Alf has a developmental disability and is a child in a forty-year-old man's body.
 While Jett is kind to Alf, Junior makes fun of him, calling him Uncle Retard.
-Unlike Junior, Jett grows to like Alf, as they go to the library to read books.
-Jett find "learning with Alf was fun."
+Unlike Junior, Jett grows to like Alf.
+He takes Alf to the library, plays with him and even helps him make cookies.
 But when Junior learns something about Alf that could possibly give him the means to runaway from his abusive father, he draws Jett into a plan that leads to serious repercussions for both himself and Jett.

 Discussion